mattryanharris/mattryanharris/README.md

 ### Hi there 👋

-I currently work at Rebud doing product management, product design, and a little coding.
+I currently work at The Walt Disney Company as a product manager for National Geographic

-I've previously interned at NASA Jet Propulsion Labs, Apple, Naval Air Systems Command, and Naval Sea Systems Command.
+I've previously worked at at NASA Jet Propulsion Labs, Apple, Naval Air Systems Command, and Naval Sea Systems Command.
 I enjoy running, watching Tik Tok, and my garden.